-Chileans and Argentines ready to gaze at total solar eclipse
+Thousands marvel as total eclipse darkens Chile, Argentina

-LA SERENA, Chile (AP) — Tens of thousands of tourists flocked to cities and towns across northern Chile to stake out spots in one of the world’s best locations to witness Tuesday’s total solar eclipse.
+LA SERENA, Chile (AP) — Tens of thousands of tourists and locals gaped skyward Tuesday as a total eclipse of the sun darkened the heavens over Chile and Argentina.

-Millions are expected to gaze at the cosmic spectacle that will begin at 10:24 a.m. local time (1824 GMT) in the South Pacific and sweep along a path extending 6,800 miles (11,000 kilometers) across open waters to Chile and Argentina, the only places that the total eclipse will be seen aside from an uninhabited island out in the ocean.
+Tourists from around the world gathered to witness the cosmic spectacle, which began in the morning as the moon crossed in front of the sun and cast a shadow that passed over a tiny uninhabited atoll in the South Pacific and headed to South America.
+Chile and Argentina were the only inhabited places where the total eclipse could be seen.

-The eclipse is expected to make its first landfall in Chile at 3:22 p.m.
-(1922 GMT, or 12:22 p.m.
-Pacific Daylight Time) in La Serena, a city of some 200,000 people where the arrival of more than 300,000 visitors forced the local water company to increase output and service gas stations to store extra fuel.
+The eclipse made its first landfall in Chile at 3:22 p.m.
+(1922 GMT) in La Serena, a city of some 200,000 people where the arrival of more than 300,000 visitors forced the local water company to increase output and service gas stations to store extra fuel.
 Police and health services were also reinforced.

-The total eclipse will begin there at 4:38 p.m. and last about 2½ minutes.

-“I came to La Serena to watch the total eclipse with a friend following a recommendation,” said Stephanie Bouckurt from the United States.
-“They told me that nothing compares to a solar eclipse, so that’s why we’re here.
-We’re super excited.”
+“Oh!
+Oh!
+Oh!” thousands of spectators shouted as they jumped and danced without taking their eyes off the sky.
+After a brief moment of silence, the yelling returned as the sun’s rays began reaching Earth again.

+Others shouted “Long live, Chile!” — a chant used at sporting events.
+In northern Chile, meteorologists measured a three-degree Centigrade drop in temperature and in the center a two-degree drop.

+Some rushed to buy the cardboard-framed protective eyeglasses at the last minute.

+“This is something that they say won’t repeat itself for like 300 years, so we wanted to bring our son,” said Maximiliano Giannobile, who arrived at the pier with 18-month-old Vitto wrapped in a puffy jacket and several layers of clothes.

-Northern Chile is known for clear skies and some of the largest, most powerful telescopes on Earth are being built in the area, turning the South American country into a global astronomy hub.
+Northern Chile is known for clear skies and some of the largest, most powerful telescopes on Earth are being built in the area.

 “In the past 50 years we’ve only had two eclipses going over observatories.
-So one when it happens and an observatory lies in the path of totality, it really is special for us,” said Elyar Sedaghati, an astronomer working as a fellow at the European Southern Observatory in Paranal, Chile.
+So when it happens and an observatory lies in the path of a totality, it really is special for us,” said Elyar Sedaghati, an astronomer working as a fellow at the European Southern Observatory in Paranal, Chile.

 “We can finally use our toys during the day because it’s always at night that we use them.”

-The town of La Higuera will also be plunged into total darkness.
+The town of La Higuera was also plunged into total darkness.

 “We hope this milestone will transform (our town) into a tourist attraction, so that visitors … can come to La Higuera and take a picture where there once was a total sun eclipse,” Mayor Yerko Galleguillos said.